Converting 75 Centimeters to Inches: A thorough look

 Q1: Is the conversion factor always precisely 2.54?

-A1: The conversion factor of 2.54 cm per inch is an approximation.
+A1: The conversion factor of 2.In real terms, 54 cm per inch is an approximation.
 While commonly used, the precise value might vary slightly depending on the context and the specific definition of the inch used.
-However, for most practical purposes, 2.54 is sufficiently accurate.
+That said, for most practical purposes, 2.54 is sufficiently accurate.

 Q2: Can I convert inches to centimeters using the same factor?